1–2 spots available for Q2 · Claim yours

 Vue.
 Vue Router is official.
 Works out of the box.
 Nuxt (the Next.js equivalent) wraps it for full-stack apps.

 Winner on routing simplicity: Vue.
-Official solution, matches the rest of the framework.
+The official solution matches the rest of the framework.

 SSR and meta-frameworks